 Yes, the name is more than a little unappealing to those considering the supplement for the first time.
 In reality, St. John’s wort is merely a flowering herbal plant.

 Most of the desired potency derived from the herb is found in its flowers.
-The flowers are used to make dietary capsules, teas and liquid extracts.
+The flowers are used to make dietary capsules, teas, and liquid extracts.

 A variety of studies would collectively suggest that St. John’s wort can help with premature ejaculation both directly and indirectly.

-Because studies would imply that St. John’s wort could be useful to some for managing depression, it may indirectly help you with ejauclation.
-If you struggle with depression, that can make your battle with ejaculatory dysfunction all the more challenging.
+Because studies would imply that St. John’s wort could be useful to some for managing depression, it may indirectly help you with premature ejaculation.

 If your symptoms include the underlying cause of depression, St. John’s wort might indirectly improve your situation as your depression improves.

-Another study suggests that St. John’s wort, “inhibits rat and human vas deferens contractility.”
-In other words, the supplement may directly help guys to delay ejaculation.
+Another study suggests that St. John’s wort “inhibits rat and human vas deferens contractility.”
+In other words, the supplement may directly help guys that experience premature ejaculation.